 Phase 2 - Buildings 3 & 4 (Built 2009)

 Bldg 3, V4T 3G6 & Bldg 4, V4T 3G7

 Required “Before” You Move In

 Make an appointment for Move In (or Move Out) with the Administration Office at (778) 754-5800.
-If the Building Manager is not informed as required by Moving Rule 2, the resident may be restricted from moving in/out.
+If the Property Manager and Building Administration is not informed as required by Moving Rule 2, the resident may be restricted from moving in/out.

-Move in/out is only permitted between 8:00a.m. and 10:00p.m.
-One moving van per driveway at any one time.
-Moving vans may not exceed 40ft and cannot block the emergency access.
+Move in/out is permitted between 8:00 am and 8:00 pm.
+One moving van per driveway at time.
+Moving vans may not exceed 40 ft and cannot block the emergency access.

-Ensure you have received Key Fobs, Parking Garage Fobs for entry to the building and garage from the seller or Owner/Property Manager, including a copy of “Schedule of Consolidated Bylaws KAS3488” and “Consolidated Rules”.
+Ensure you have received Key Fobs and Parking Garage Fobs from the seller or Owner/Property Manager, including a copy of “Schedule of Consolidated Bylaws KAS3488” and “Consolidated Rules”.